 Two members are appointed by the President of the Board of Supervisors:

-- one member who represents a small business in San Francisco
+- one resident who represents a small business in San Francisco

-- one member who represents an environmental justice organization
+- one resident who represents an environmental justice organization

 The CAC Chair appoints members to one of three subcommittees: